mat-docs/ATLAS.Site/docs/developer-resources/rta/services/rta-datasvc/README.md

 * To store data as it arrives without a slow finalization stage
 * To work with minimal supporting infrastructure
 * Support for more data types than double-precision
-* McLaren ECU-specific channel types, such as slow-row data
+* Motion Applied ECU-specific channel types, such as slow-row data

 ## Usage